zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 **Note:**<br/>The above credentials are the same example (insecure) credentials as mentioned above in the previous approach that utilized helm.

-### Workload RBAC
+### RBAC for RabbitMQ

-This section will set up RBAC-related objects for the workloads we'll define in the next section.
+This section will set up RBAC-related objects for the workloads we'll define in the [next section](#rabbitmq-cluster).

 Run:
 ```